anchat1990/gitpitch/PITCHME.md

 It is possible to recover from that.
 But you dont want to have to do the additional work.
 ---

+### Motivation

+git is very forgiving, and its very easy to get out of trouble for the most part.

+- you cannot "lose" a commit (`git cherry-pick`)
+- work on a branch and "test it out"
+- `git reflog`

+---

 ### Questions?

 <br>